CBP officers seize fentanyl, meth at Bridge of the Americas - NewsBreak

 EL PASO, Texas (KTSM) – A man who fell asleep in the driver’s seat of a car, was arrested after being found in possession of several thousand fentanyl pills and a handgun.
 The suspect was identified as 35-year-old Jevshua Muniz when patrol officers approached a car that was stopped facing against traffic with the engine […]

-FBI arrests 2 Venezuelans for allegedly assaulting Border Patrol agent near Ascarate
+2 Venezuelan migrants accused of assaulting BP agent near Ascarate Park identified

-EL PASO, Texas (KTSM) – The FBI has arrested two Venezuelan nationals for allegedly assaulting a federal officer near Ascarate Lake on Oct.
-31. According to the FBI, a U.S. Border Patrol agent responded to a group of undocumented migrants crossing into the United States.
-The agent followed the group into a residential area next […]
+EL PASO, Texas (KFOX14/CBS4) — Officials with the El Paso Federal Bureau of Investigation identified two migrants who were arrested and accused of assaulting a Border Patrol agent near Ascarate Park on Halloween.
+Officials identified the two Venezuelan migrants as 35-year-old Kevin Escalona Gonazlez and 27-year-old Yuleixy Mata Fuentes.

 FBI arrests two Venezuelan nationals for assaulting a federal police officer